 The Koch Brothers

-Conservative billionaires Charles and David Koch have become increasingly active in U.S. elections in recent years.
-These brothers run Koch Industries, a multinational corporation that manufactures and produces a number of products including paper, plastics, petroleum-based products, and chemicals.
+Beginning in the 1980s, conservative billionaires Charles and David Koch became increasingly active in U.S. elections .
+Until David's death in August 2019, the brothers together ran Koch Industries, a multinational corporation that manufactures and produces a number of products including paper, plastics, petroleum-based products, and chemicals.
 In the 2012 election, the Koch brothers and their affiliates spent nearly $400 million supporting Republican candidates.
 Many people have suggested that this spending helped put many Republicans in office.
-The Kochs and their related organizations planned to raise and spend nearly $900 million on the 2016 elections.
-Critics have accused them and other wealthy donors of attempting to buy elections.
+The Kochs and their related organizations planned to raise and spend nearly $900 million on the 2016 elections; however Koch Industries spending in that cycle amounted to only $11.4 million.
+The amounts for the 2018 midterms and 2020 general election were $12.1 million and $14.6 million, respectively.79 80 Critics have accused them and other wealthy donors of attempting to buy elections.
 However, others point out that their activities are legal according to current campaign finance laws and recent Supreme Court decisions, and that these individuals, their companies, and their affiliates should be able to spend what they want politically.
 As you might expect, there are wealthy donors on both the political left and the right who will continue to spend money on U.S. elections.
-Some critics have called for a constitutional amendment restricting spending that would overturn recent Supreme Court decisions.69
+Some critics have called for a constitutional amendment restricting spending that would overturn recent Supreme Court decisions.81